Academic Detailing now Available for this tool! Sign up Now

 Dr. Risa Bordman is a family physician and palliative care clinician in Toronto.
 She has extensive experience in research and education and is an Associate Professor at The University of Toronto and McMaster University.
 She is the Residency Program Director at the Foundation for Medical Practice Education, Faculty Development lead for the Office of Education Scholarship at the University of Toronto and Co-chair Palliative Care Education Committee, Division of Palliative Care, University of Toronto.

-Dr. Bordman provided clinical leadership for the non-insulin pharmacotherapy and insulin therapy for type 2 diabetes topics.
+Dr. Bordman provided clinical leadership for the type 2 diabetes topics.

 End user and expert feedback